brigitte-bigi/Whakerexa/README.md

 - Themes. `data-themes` says which ones a page takes, and in which order: a name alone for one of the framework, `name:path` for its own.
+- Breaking change.
+What a build gathers for a document read from a disk is now `Wexa.gatheredIcons`, and no longer a global of its own: regenerate `wexa_icons.js`.